 SOPS Hospital Database

-- Submission Information—For hospitals interested in submitting data from the:
+- Participating in the SOPS Hospital Database—For hospitals interested in submitting data from the:

-- Research Datasets—Provides information and application instructions for researchers interested in obtaining deidentified and hospital-identifiable data files from the database to conduct research.
+- Using the data for research—Provides information and application instructions for researchers interested in obtaining de-identified and hospital-identifiable data files from the database to conduct research.

 SOPS Hospital Survey Current Database Report Results

 2022 Hospital 2.0 Survey Database Report (PDF, 3.5 MB); Executive Summary (PDF, 1.6 MB); Appendixes (PDF, 940 KB)—Presents data from 400 U.S. hospitals that administered the survey and submitted data.
 The report consists of a narrative description of the findings and two appendixes, presenting data by hospital characteristics and respondent characteristics for the database hospitals.

 2022 Updated Results for the AHRQ SOPS Workplace Safety Supplemental Item Set for Hospitals (PDF, 927 KB)—Updated results for the Hospital Workplace Safety Supplemental Item Set that include data submitted to the 2022 Hospital Database for a total of 40 hospitals and more than 11,000 individual survey respondents.

 Pilot Study Results from the 2017 AHRQ SOPS Health IT Patient Safety Supplemental Item Set for Hospitals (PDF, 996 KB)—Presents data from 44 U.S. hospitals that that administered and submitted data for more than 9,000 providers and staff in 2017.
 The report consists of a narrative description of the findings and an appendix explaining calculations.